CollPlant Biotechnologies Ltd. (CLGN) and Kala Pharmaceuticals Inc. (NASDAQ:KALA) Contrasting side by side | New Business Observer

 |3.00

 The shares of both CollPlant Biotechnologies Ltd. and Kala Pharmaceuticals Inc. are owned by institutional investors at 23.69% and 83.4% respectively.
-CollPlant Biotechnologies Ltd.’s share owned by insiders are 19.13%.
-Comparatively, insiders own roughly 4.25% of Kala Pharmaceuticals Inc.’s shares.
+19.13% are CollPlant Biotechnologies Ltd.’s share owned by insiders.
+Competitively, Kala Pharmaceuticals Inc. has 4.25% of it’s share owned by insiders.

 Performance